hasindu2008/slow5tools/docs/getting_started.md

 **WARNING: Building from GitHub is meant for advanced users to test latest features.
 For production purposes, use the latest release version that is thoroughly tested.**

-Building from the Github repository additionally requires `autoreconf` which can be installed on Ubuntu using `sudo apt-get install autoconf automake`.
+Building from the Github repository additionally requires `autoreconf` which can be installed on Ubuntu using `sudo apt-get install autoconf automake` (`brew install autoconf automake` on macOS).

 To build from GitHub: